sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/05 - Second Life/01 - Mu Wakes.md

 "No, me neither.
 Besides, I pulled them out of whatever thing made them invisible, and they seemed to be just... some guy."
 Mu glanced over at Hat Kid.
 "So you... rewinding time didn't send them home then?"

-"It seems that way, yeah."
+"I don't know for sure, but everyone seems to be thinking that way, yeah."

 "...*Can* they be sent back?"

 Hat Kid sighed.
-"I... don't know, but I don't think so.
+"I... don't think so.
 Maybe we could find whatever thing they came through, but... you said it was invisible?
 And whoeven knows if that portal exists anymore."

 Mu frowned.
 "So what do we do then?"